Rodney Elton, 2nd Baron Elton: Biography

 Rodney Elton was the son of Godfrey Elton, 1st Baron Elton, and his wife Dedi (née Hartmann).
 He was educated at Eton College and New College, Oxford, and succeeded to the peerage on his father's death in 1973.
 Between 1964 and 1967, he was a master at Loughborough Grammar School.
 Between 1967 - 69 he was a master at Fairham Comprehensive School, Nottingham.

 On the formation of a Conservative government after the 1979 general election, Elton was made a Parliamentary Under Secretary of State at the Northern Ireland Office.
 In 1981 he was moved to the Department of Health and Social Security and in 1982 to the Home Office.
 In 1984 he was promoted to Minister of State within the Home Office.
 In 1985, Elton joined the Department of Environment, again as a Minister of State, but left the government the following year.

 With the passage of the House of Lords Act 1999, Elton along with other hereditary peers lost his automatic right to sit in the House of Lords.
 He was, however, elected as one of the ninety hereditary peers allowed to remain in the House pending completion of House of Lords reform.
 Elton was a candidate to become Lord Speaker in the elections that took place at the end of June 2006, but he was defeated, Baroness Hayman ultimately winning.
 He retired from the House of Lords on 29 October 2020; a by-election to replace him was held 13–14 July 2021, in which Lord Harlech was elected to succeed him.

 Elton died on 19 August 2023, at the age of 93.

 Marriages and children

-Elton was married to Anne Frances Tilney, daughter of Brigadier Robert Tilney, on 18 September 1958.
-They had four children: